-From , to and , it’s no secret that the modern world is intrigued by murder and mayhem.
+From to , it’s no secret that the modern world is intrigued by murder and mayhem.
 In addition to TV shows, various books and documentaries seek to spill the secrets of notorious serial killers like the and the .

 This obsession is nothing new, of course.
 Perhaps the most heavily covered serial killer was the 19th century’s , whose victims were discussed, at the time, in full-page spreads in newspapers around the globe.